glitchdotcom/shared-components/README.md

 Generate an [access token](https://github.com/settings/tokens) with the permissions `repo`, `write:packages` and `read:packages`.

-(TODO: save this access token to your dotfiles for cutting canary releases)

 In your terminal, login npm to your github account with your username and the access token as your password:
 `npm login --registry=https://npm.pkg.github.com/`